lucster10/lucster10/README.md

 ### - Hello there random internet person -
 I'm a fourth year computer science student at Queens University!

-Some of the languages I excel at are: Python, Java, C#, Javascript, GML, Haskell, Prolog, and Pascal (Thanks CISC 458)

-If I'm being entirely honest, I'm writing this at 4am after realizing I don't have a readme on my github page so I'll skip the wordplay and get to the point:
+Some of the languages I excel at are: Python, Java, C#, Javascript, GML, Haskell, Prolog, and Pascal.
+(Thanks CISC 458) If I'm being entirely honest, I'm writing this at 4am after realizing I don't have a readme on my github page so I'll skip the wordplay and get to the point:

 🤖 Artificial Intelligence - I specialize in AI!
 While I still have a long ways to go, I've had a blast getting familiar implementing models from various branches of machine learning over the past few years.